smeeckaert/di/README.md

 It works in PHP 7.0 and hopefully in PHP 5.6.

+All codes examples in this doc can be found in the demo folder.

 ## Overview

 The trait `\FW\DI\DI` is all you need to declare in a class to benefit from the DI.